Centreville Trade Secret Law Attorney

 Many businesses use all three types of Trade Secret Contracts throughout the life of their business.

-A Centreville Trade Secret Lawyer, such as Kevin E. Byrnes of FH+H, can assist you in understanding the proper use of each document, in drafting documents for specific needs, and in enforcement and litigation, if needed.
+A Centreville Trade Secret Lawyer, such as Kevin E. Byrnes of Kevin Byrnes, can assist you in understanding the proper use of each document, in drafting documents for specific needs, and in enforcement and litigation, if needed.